 You may have heard that 600 horses come to work on car-free Mackinac Island each year.
 Or that it’s 8.2 miles around Mackinac Island on M-185, the only state highway in the country that prohibits motor vehicles.
 Maybe you know that Grand Hotel’s front porch, the longest in the world, measures 660 feet in length.
-And maybe you remember from history class that one of the many battles of the War of 1812 took place on Mackinac Island…and that it actually happened in 1814.
+And perhaps you remember from history class that one of the many battles of the War of 1812 took place on Mackinac Island…and that it actually happened in 1814.

 Mackinac Island is home to a lot of history.
 A lot of charm.
 A lot of unique sights to see and things to do.
 And people use a wide variety of words to describe Mackinac Island.